LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 ## 1. Preperation

-1. Download the latest version of [Android Command Line Tools](https://developer.android.com/studio#downloads) for your Operating System (OS) (scroll down to the command line section).
+1. Download the latest version of [Android Command Line Tools](https://developer.android.com/studio#downloads) for your Operating System (OS), scroll down to the command line section.

 2. Extract the downloaded archive and make a new folder named “tools” inside “cmdline-tools” directory.
 Copy and paste all files from “cmdline-tools” folder to “tools” folder.
 Your final directory layout should look like this: